rparkins999/CalendarTrigger/README.md

      alt="StartActionScreen"
      height=600em>

 At a fixed interval (possibly zero) after the end of an event, CalendarTrigger can restore the original ringer state, or show a notification and optionally play a sound.
 If the event end action does not change the ringer state or play a sound, no notification will be shown.
 Again I may add other actions in the future.
 Event end actions can be delayed until the device has moved by a certain distance (if it has a location sensor) or until the person holding the device has taken a certain number of steps (if it has a step counter) or until the device is in a particular orientation.
-This can be useful if you don't know exactly when an event will end, and you want to unmute the ringer when you leave the room or leave the building or pick the device up.
+This can be useful if you don't know exactly when an event will end, and you want to unmute the ringer when you leave the building or leave the room or pick the device up.

 The duration of an event should be greater than zero: if it is zero, Android may awaken CalendarTrigger a short time before or after the start and end time of the event, and CalendarTrigger cannot tell whether the event has been dealt with or not.

-This is the screen to define when CalendarTrigger does event end actions (the step counter option is disabled because the emulator on which these screen shots were generated doesn't emulate a step counter):
+This is the screen to define when CalendarTrigger does event end actions (the step counter option is shown as disabled because the emulator on which these screen shots were generated doesn't emulate a step counter):

 <img src="./assets/EndConditionScreen.png"
      alt="EndConditionScreen"